MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

                                    retrieval
- -d,--shared-space <ID>            server shared space to push to -e,--skip-errors                  skip errors on the server side -f,--field <TYPE:VALUE>           assign field tag to test result -h,--help                         show this help -i,--internal                     supplied XML files are in the API
+ -d,--shared-space <ID>            server shared space to push to -e,--skip-errors                  skip errors on the server side -f,--field <TYPE:VALUE>           assign field tag to test result. relevant
+                                   for the following fields : Testing_Tool_Type,
+								   Framework, Test_Level, Testing_Tool_Type
+ -h,--help                         show this help -i,--internal                     supplied XML files are in the API
                                    internal XML format
- -m,--milestone <ID>               assign milestone to test result -o,--output-file <FILE>           write output to file instead of pushing
+ -m,--milestone <ID>               assign milestone to test result -o,--output-file <FILE>           write output in the API internal XML format to file
-                                   it to the server -p,--password <PASSWORD>          server password
+                                   instead of pushing it to the server -p,--password <PASSWORD>          server password
     --password-file <FILE>         location of file with server password --proxy-host <HOSTNAME>        proxy host